wehooper4/Meshtastic-Hardware/XaioSeries/XaioGator/Lite/Readme.md

 Client focused. boost converter, liner charger, no solar input, 2-layer, DIY assembaly possible fo the Seeed Xaio and E22-900M30S

 The rest really needs to be PCBA's

+DO NOT SELL THESE WITHOUT LISCENSING THEM FROM ME.
+You are free to use this for your own making though.